 To this day, we still do not know exactly what happened, or how, or why.
 We all have our theories, but we’ve come to terms with never truly knowing.
 Her white blood cell count was high after birth, testing positive for Group B Strep.
 She was put on an antibiotic for 10 days.
 Her head ultrasound showed a grade I brain bleed on each side of her brain.
 A grade III or grade IV bleed meant she would be mentally challenged or if it was severe enough it meant death.
 We needed her to get through her first two weeks without her bleeds increasing above a level II.
 How do we do that?
 Keep her calm and keep her blood pressure down.
 Those were a long two weeks, but at the end her head ultrasound showed a level I and a level II.
 It is highly unlikely they would progress after two weeks.
 That was a huge step forward.
 A PICC line was inserted through a vein in her arm and up toward her heart.
 It was a more permanent IV line to reduce the risk of infections due to changing her IV frequently.
 She was also on a ventilator for her first 6 weeks.
 Her PDA (a persistent opening between two major blood vessels leading from the heart) was open, if she didn’t respond to the medications she would have to undergo surgery to correct it.

 We breathed a huge sigh of relief after her two week birthday.
 I was FINALLY able to hold my baby girl.
-It was only 5 minutes before her temperature started to drop, so we had to return her to the incubator.
-But it had been the best 5 minutes since she had been born.
+It was only 5 minutes before her temperature started to drop and we had to return her to the incubator, but it had been the best 5 minutes since she had been born.

 Isabelle was past her critical two week point, but her vital signs were all over the place.
 I asked for her weekly blood check to be done early because she had been sleeping all day and not responsive when I would change her diaper or take her temperature.
 The angelic West Penn nurses and doctors worked with me and trusted my observation.
 Sure enough, her white count came back extremely high, signaling she was fighting something.
 They wanted to rule out the worst, meningitis.
 They performed a spinal tap on our then 2 lb 2 oz baby.
 The first set of results took 24 hours and the second set took 48 hours.
 The first set of results showed she did have meningitis, but we wouldn’t know how advanced it was until her second set of test results came back.
 God had answered our pleading prayers, we caught the meningitis in its early stages and it had not yet destroyed any brain tissue.
 The second test results showed that it was not growing quickly, which was best case scenario!
 They started her on a 6 week cycle of antibiotics.
 They said the third and final round of medication worked to close her PDA in her heart, but her oxygen was still all over the place.
 They could not hear the valve open, but I asked for another ECHO (sonogram of the heart) to make sure.
 We praised God then and we praise him now that He didn’t let Isabelle’s PDA close.
 The ECHO not only showed that her PDA was still open, but she had also developed endocarditis, an infection in the inner lining of the heart.
 If this had not been caught in time, it could have caused several different complications potentially resulting in taking her life.
 Her medicine was changed to treat her meningitis and endocarditis.
 She was on antibiotics for 6 more weeks and her third round of medicine to close her PDA worked.
 Another huge sigh of relief!